 Attend NUS Events: as well as National Conference, NUS holds a number of other smaller conferences and events focused on different themes or types of student throughout the year.
 Have a look at the list of events below to learn more, and get in touch if you're interested in going to any of them.
 We select or elect students to attend these events at different times in the academic year.

-Campaign: NUS also runs a number of national campaigns through the year, which you can learn more about by visiting this page and this page.
+Campaign: NUS also runs a number of national campaigns through the year.
 If there's something you'd like to get involved with you can get in touch with NUS yourself (we can help with this), or start your own version of an NUS campaign by using our campaign submission system (there's lots of help available if you want to run your own campaign, so fee free to get in touch).